India: Fatal landslides trap hundreds in Kerala – DW – 07/30/2024

 India: Fatal landslides trap hundreds in KeralaJuly 30, 2024

-At least ten people had been killed and hundreds were feared to have been trapped by landslides in India's southern Kerala state, local media reported Tuesday.
+At least 106 people were killed with hundreds more feared trapped by landslides in India's southern Kerala state, local media reported Tuesday.

 George cautioned that the death toll was likely to rise as the unyielding rain was hampering rescue efforts.